Make an Appointment:

 - Improve the general knowledge and skill of persons in the medical, educational and athletic community regarding the specific treatment/needs of individuals with mild TBI/ concussion

-Parents of children experiencing initial symptoms of a concussion should call 202-476-2429 to make an urgent appointment.
-An urgent appointment should be made if a child is experiencing the following:
+Parents of children experiencing initial symptoms of a concussion should call 202-476-2429 to make an appointment.
+An appointment should be made if a child is experiencing the following:

 - Headache or pressure in head